Sergiolopezflores/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 ### Gamer (interactive + VoIP)

 Gamer (interactive + VoIP)..
-The gamer agent executes a controlled game- play session with concurrent real-time communication.
+The gamer agent executes a controlled game-play session with concurrent real-time communication.
 The operational se- quence comprises:
 1. Launch the required clients (Steam and Discord/VoIP).
 2. Wait for and apply client/game updates when present (typically TCP-